-US Open: Sevastova springs second surprise
+US Open: Nadal crashes out on day of upsets

 - Anastasija Sevastova causes second upset

-(CNN)Unseeded Latvian Anastasija Sevastova, currently ranked 48th in the world, created an upset Sunday when she knocked out the British 13th seed Johanna Konta.
+Elsewhere at Flushing Meadows, unseeded Latvian Anastasija Sevastova, currently ranked 48th in the world, created her own upset Sunday when she knocked out the British 13th seed Johanna Konta.

-Her 6-4 7-5 win earns the 27-year-old a US Open quarter final tie with Dane Caroline Wozniacki, who also sailed through her match, beating the number eight seed Madison Keys 6-3 6-4.
+Her 6-4 7-5 win earns the 27-year-old a last eight tie with Dane Caroline Wozniacki, who also sailed through her match, beating eighth seed Madison Keys 6-3 6-4.

 Konta did not appear to be at her best in the Arthur Ashe Stadium.
 She collapsed on court during her second-round victory at Flushing Meadows.